Agunechemba/pepepartners/README.md

 - 👋 Hi, I’m @agu85.
 - 👀 I’m interested in IT administration
 - 🌱 I’m currently learning php, angular js, javascript, bootstrap, SQL and python.
-- 💞️ I’m looking to collaborate on software development.
+- 💞️ I’m looking to collaborate.
 - 📫 How to reach me: +2349066115252

 <!---